 With its cosy seaside pubs, cobbled streets and authentic cockle sheds, Leigh-on-Sea makes the perfect day out in Essex.

 Like its sister park in Stratford, Hadleigh Park was part of the now iconic 2012 London Olympic Games.
-Hadleigh Park has a great legacy for fresh air and fun filled days, so no matter what age or fitness level you’re at; it’s never a dull day out.
+Hadleigh Park has a great legacy for fresh air and fun-filled days, so no matter what age or fitness level you’re at; it’s never a dull day out.

-Hadleigh Park is actually a lot more interesting and rich in history than you might think for just an open area between two small Essex towns.
+Hadleigh Park is actually a lot more interesting and rich in history than you might think for an open area between two small Essex towns.
 It became a very important strategic region during World War II, as its vast 387 acres of green and hills were made use of by stationed soldiers.
 Its position so close to the Thames also acted as a gateway for London’s outbound and inbound troops.

-The other great thing about such an open countryside is the nature and wildlife that comes with it.
+The other great thing about such open countryside is the nature and wildlife that comes with it.
 Hadleigh Park is renowned for its meadows and marshes, ponds and pastures.
 It is an ideal place to go walking and watching the wildlife, with magnificent floral colours to be seen during the spring and summer months.

 There are plenty of things to enjoy in and around Hadleigh Park, from the town of Old Leigh to scenic cycles along the seafront.